 We helped our client to appeal against her insurer’s decision.
 The insurer sought an opinion from a barrister, who agreed with us.
 Consequently, the insurer agreed to indemnify our client’s costs via our firm under the freedom of choice regulations.
-We also offered a no-win, no-fee for those parts of the claims which were not covered by the legal expenses insurance policy.
+We also offered a Damages Based Agreement for those parts of the claims which were not covered by the legal expenses insurance policy.
 Prior to the hearing this funding was terminated on the grounds that the claim was not strong enough, but we and a barrister again disagreed with this.
 Despite the insurer’s indication, we went on to recover £20,000 for our client.
 Find out more in our Case Study: Maternity Discrimination & Constructive Dismissal Claim.

 2. Paul Smith t/a Swim UK – Defending unfair dismissal claims

 This small Brighton company was faced with two unfair dismissal claims.
 Abbey Legal Protection initially refused to cover the defence of the claims, and so we helped our client to appeal against their decision.
 Abbey Legal Protection agreed with our assessment and authorised us to act because our client no longer had trust and confidence in their panel solicitors.

 We successfully defended the two Employment Tribunal Claims and even obtained a costs order against each ex-employee.
 We went on to successfully enforce those costs orders and recover our clients costs.
 You can read more about this in our Case Study: Substantial Employment Tribunal Costs Award for Employer.

 This employee had suffered discrimination over a long period of time.
 She contacted her legal expenses insurer, MoreThan, who referred her to their legal advice line.